wakeupnemo/polymarket-research/STATE.md

 Current implementation notes:
 - this is a polling collector,
 - not websocket ingestion,
-- and it currently targets a bounded subset of tokens for week-1 research.
+- and it currently targets a bounded subset of tokens for early research.

 #### 3. State builder
 Implemented and working: